Plagiarism

 First Offense

-A. The penalty for a first offense of academic misconduct is failure of the course in which the academic misconduct occurred.
-This penalty may be reduced at the instructor's discretion.
+A. The penalty for a first offense of academic misconduct is commensurate with the type of misconduct, ranging from failure of the assignment to failure of the course in which the academic misconduct occurred, as decided upon by the faculty member and the student.

-B. The process of written acknowledgement and closed file described in section I will be implemented.
+B. The process of written acknowledgment and closed file described in section I will be implemented.

 Second Offense

 A. The instructor should follow the general procedure indicated above.
-Following this, the Academic Dean will be aware that this is not the student's first instance of academic misconduct, and because of the increased gravity of the situation, will consult with the instructor and other parties deemed necessary to learn as much as possible about this instance of misconduct.
-The student will fail the course in which the academic misconduct occurred.
+The Dean of Curriculum and Assessment will be aware that this is not the student's first instance of academic misconduct, and because of the increased gravity of the situation, will consult with the instructor and other parties deemed necessary to learn as much as possible about this instance of misconduct.
+The faculty member and academic dean will discuss a penalty commensurate with the gravity of the incident, which is ordinarily failure of the course in which the academic misconduct occurred.

 C. The process of written acknowledgment and closed file described in Section I will be implemented.